Ridhima Pandit: Khatron Ke Khiladi and beyond (2019–present)

 In 2019, Pandit participated in Colors TV's stunt-based reality show Fear Factor: Khatron Ke Khiladi 9, emerging as the second runner-up.

 She then appeared in a second Colors TV production, the comical game show Khatra Khatra Khatra.

 From August 2019 to February 2020, Ridhima portrayed Amrita Sharma in Zee TV's science fiction drama Haiwaan : The Monster, produced by Kapoor.
 In 2021, she participated in Bigg Boss OTT, and was evicted on Day 18 along with her connection Karan Nath.

 She played the role of Priya Sawant in the 2024 Netflix movie Sikandar ka Muqaddar.

-In August 2025 she joined Sony Sab show Ufff..
-Yeh Love Hai Mushkil as the main antagonist, playing the role of Lata.
+In August 2025 she joined the Sony Sab show Ufff..
+Yeh Love Hai Mushkil, playing the role of Lata.